 Course Study Units

-Specific types of assessments may include the following:
+Specific types of assessments (of which some include exams/tests) may include the following:

 - Oral questioning

 There will be an opportunity to resubmit an assessment task if it is determined ‘Not Satisfactory’.

 - For each assessment task, only one resubmission will be accepted.